ensdomains/name-wrapper/README.md

-# Subdomain Registrar with NFT Restrictive Wrapper
+# NFT Fuse permissions wrapper

 > is everything you need to get started building decentralized applications powered by smart contracts